 What's the difference between Iced Coffee and Cold Brew?

 We’re often asked if these two beverages are the same thing.
 They’re not.
-From time to flavor, there’s a distinct difference between the iced coffee vs. cold brew.
-For starters, there’s about 12 hours’ difference in their preparation.
+From time to flavor, there’s a specific distinction between the iced coffee vs. cold brew.
+For starters, there’s approximately a difference of 12 hours in their preparation.
 Let’s start with that—where’s that time difference coming from?

 “Cold Brew”, by contrast, is a slow brew style in which cold water is poured over coarsely ground coffee and left to infuse slowly for at least 12 hours in the refrigerator.
-When you’re brewing with hot water, the coffee is highly soluble, and you can “over-extract” easily.
+When you’re brewing with hot water, the coffee is highly soluble, and it’s easy to “over-extract.”
 But cold water takes a lot longer to extract coffee flavors, hence the crazy-sounding brew time of 12 to 15 hours.

-Additionally, cold brewing extracts different flavor notes than hot, resulting in a smoother, less acidic-tasting cup.
+Brewing cold from start to finish results in bold, smooth, refreshing coffee with lower acidity than coffee that’s been brewed hot and then iced.
+Cold brewing extracts different flavor notes than hot, resulting in a smoother cup.
 The slow extraction delivers a mellower drink, free of the bitterness you would get in such a long extraction period if the water were hot.
 Even after 15 hours of infusion in the refrigerator, the cold brew method won’t produce bitter, stewed notes.

 At the end of the day, as with all things coffee, your taste reigns supreme.
 Experiment and see which method you prefer.
 We have our viewpoint on what coffee is best suited to cold, and we created Baridi Blend to reflect that taste.
 But we’ll never tell you your preference is wrong—your palate is your own best judge.
-So, try it with light-roast Costa Rica Aurora, try it with medium-roast single origin Brazil or any other number of coffees we recommend using and see what sits best for you.
+So, try it with Costa Rica Aurora, Costa Rica meets Kenya in this bright, electric light roast with notes of lemon bar, black cherry and molasses.
+Or try it with a medium-roast single origin from Brazil, a body-driven single origin coffee with notes of hazelnut and caramel that’s naturally processed in the Brazilian sun.
+Check out our variety of coffees we recommend using and see what sits best for you.

 plus over 8 parts ice